They are typically large sites owned by the state government that are of state or regional importance for:

 In most cases, the SEPP will amend the relevant local environmental plan(s).
 These amendments will be supported by more detailed planning controls set out in a development control plan.

 The State Environmental Planning Policy (State Significant Precincts) 2005 is at the Legislation NSW website.

 The State Significant Precincts Guideline 2016 (PDF, 1.45 MB) sets out the process for the rezoning of State Significant Precincts.

 The SSP process applies to a limited number of special precincts where the Government has an on-going role.
-Where Government agencies identify and recommend a precinct, the Department of Planning and Environment determine their significance to State or regional planning objectives and make a recommendation to the Minister against the criteria.
+Where Government agencies identify and recommend a precinct, the Department determines their significance to State or regional planning objectives and make a recommendation to the Minister against the criteria.

 A State Significant Precinct must: